TheBigBookMan/grad-dip/Databases/Reading/Fundamentals of Database Systems by Elmasri-Navathe.md

 	- So the Customer became a new relation and the Customer# will now be a PK and FK in the Order relation
 	- CUSTOMER table now has the attributes that had dependency on CUstomer#
 	- IMPORTANT to identify the non-key attributes that are related where one is needed to identify another (something like a code/number to identify a name/address etc) as this is transitive- create separate relation
+	- Sometimes dont need to create an extra table with both PK from the deprecated tables, can just have the PK of one in the other- look at the cardinality, if M:N then create the extra table if 1:M then the PK of the 1 as a FK in the M

 # Data Manipulation Using Relational Algebra
 Wanting to be able to get specific tuples from a row you need to build a query, relqational algebra is the maths behind the queries as the query needs to query a table or multiple tables to return information